Rhode Island College: Student life

 Enrollment is predominantly from Rhode Island, Massachusetts and Connecticut.
 Of the students, 67% are female.

 The school's newspaper, The Anchor, has been running since 1928 as an independent, student-run publication.
 Its radio station is 90.7 WXIN Rhode Island College Radio.

 Student activities and clubs on campus are governed and funded by Student Community Government, Inc., a semi-autonomous organization financed by the college's student activity fee, consisting of an executive board, parliament, and several committees.
 Student Parliament consists of 34 student positions and a number of by-lawed positions.
 Those positions include seats taken by administrators, faculty, staff and alumni.
 All student representatives of Student Parliament represent a constituency whose concerns they are supposed to represent throughout the academic year.

 The James P. Adams Library is the main library.
 Students, faculty, staff, and the community have access to a wide variety of knowledge resources including electronic reference resources, e-books, databases, audiovisual materials, and special collections.
 The library is also the academic, social, and intellectual center of the campus, hosting a variety of lectures, exhibits and performances to the benefit of the campus community.

 RIC has six residence halls which house 1,194 undergraduate students.
 Penfield Hall, a new $30 million, energy efficient, LEED-certified residence hall opened in 2007.
 The 125000 ft2 building expanded the institution's existing housing capacity by 44%.

 The Unity Center is non-denominational with many religions, ethnic groups, and academic concentrations represented.

 Greek life

 Rhode Island College has recently seen an increase in Greek life on campus.
 The Greek Council consists of two fraternities and three NPC sororities, as well as numerous multicultural organizations.
-Fraternities at Rhode Island College include Alpha Sigma Phi and Kappa Sigma.
+Fraternities at Rhode Island College are Alpha Sigma Phi and Kappa Sigma.
 Sororities at Rhode Island College are Alpha Sigma Tau, Delta Phi Epsilon, Theta Phi Alpha, and Zeta Phi Beta.